square/leakcanary/docs/api/leakcanary-android-instrumentation/leakcanary/-instrumentation-leak-detector/index.md

 * Heap dumps freeze the VM, and the leak analysis is IO and CPU heavy.
 This can slow down the test and introduce flakiness
 * The leak analysis is asynchronous by default.
-This means the tests could finish and the process die before the analysis is finished.
+This means the tests could finish and the process dies before the analysis is finished.

 The approach taken here is to collect all objects to watch as you run the test, but not do any heap dump during the test.
 Then, at the end, if any of the watched objects is still in